How to nominate for the South Australian Training Awards

 • Nominations are evaluated against the eligibility criteria and selection criteria to assess and determine if the nomination is eligible to progress.

-• Nominations are then assessed by the award judging panel to determine which nominations progress to the interview stage.
+• Nominations are then assessed by the Award judging panel to determine which nominations progress to the interview stage.

 • All nominees are advised if they have been shortlisted for interview.